Persistent Organic Pollutants

-In coordination with UNIDO and the Secretariat of the Stockholm Convention, UNITAR is executing key components of the GEF MSP Development of the Guidelines for updating of National Implementation Plans (NIPs) under the Stockholm Convention taking into account the new POPs added to the Convention.
-For more information, please click here.
+In coordination with UNIDO and the Secretariat of the Stockholm Convention, UNITAR executed key components of the GEF MSP Development of the Guidelines for updating of National Implementation Plans (NIPs) under the Stockholm Convention taking into account the new POPs added to the Convention.
+The guidance developed or updated under this project is available on the Stockholm Convention Secretariat's website.
+For more information, please click here

 PRTR Design and Implementation under the Stockholm Convention

 UNITAR in close collaboration with UNEP has launched a GEF-supported Global PRTR Project on POPs monitoring, reporting and information dissemination using PRTRs.
 The project will have duration of two years (2009–2010).
 Stakeholder involvement will be a critical project component.